willyrgf/agora/information_network/draft.md

         - Possible spam and/or scale problems
     - Conjectures:
         - A new role in the network for discoverability (need to figure out correct incentives)
+- On incentive systems
+    - Problems:
+        - From where one mine/mint/buy the first tokens?
+        - Do we need token to keep a incentive system well rounded?
+    - Conjectures:
+        - Tokens can be bought from DAO
+        - Tokens are mined based on amount of data uploaded and its deepeness/relationness with the network

 ## What is novel in this idea?
 - Protocol-level lineage royalty based on semantic/ontology hashing
     - Closest thing to check: NFT/EIP-2981
 - Explicit Augumentor/Relayer/Reseller role with automatic fee composition
-    - Ocean allows new listings and datatokens, Filecoin allows retrieval markets, The Graph allows indexer earnings — but none of these make derived data resale + auto-split payments a first-class, default path.
-Your “three-way economic stack” feels new
+    - Ocean allows new listings and datatokens, Filecoin allows retrieval markets, The Graph allows indexer earnings.
+But none of these make derived data resale + auto-split payments a first-class, default path
     - “Information assets” can be forked, improved, and resold while keeping original producers paid.
 This is your cleanest novelty claim
 - Negative price as a preservation/spread incentive enforcement for a information
 - "Causal power" as a protocol principle: Only information that someone wants to pay for it will persist and be preserved by the network